rpmuller/ePubs/WP1.md

 With subjectivism in philosophy, anarchism in politics goes hand in hand.
-Already during Luther's lifetime, unwelcome and unacknowledged disciples had developed the doctrine of Anabaptism, which, for a time, dominated the city of Miinster.
+Already during Luther's lifetime, unwelcome and unacknowledged disciples had developed the doctrine of Anabaptism, which, for a time, dominated the city of Munster.
 The Anabaptists repudiated all law, since they held that the good man will be guided at every moment by the Holy Spirit, who cannot be bound by formulas.
 From this premiss they arrive at communism and sexual promiscuity; they were therefore